-At present, the Main Civil Contractor has completed the concreting activities at the significant civil structures within the headworks and powerhouse areas, including the weir, stilling basin, undersluice, intake, intake canal, gravel trap, conveyance tank, surge shaft, powerhouse main building, and tailrace section.
-Additionally, construction work is ongoing for various components, which include the approach pipe, anchor block, full lining of the headrace tunnel, and the excavation as well as concreting of the settling basin.
+At present, the Main Civil Contractor has completed the concreting activities at the significant civil structures within the headworks and powerhouse areas, including the weir, stilling basin, undersluice, intake, intake canal, gravel trap, conveyance tank, approach pipes, surge shaft, powerhouse main building, and tailrace section.
+Additionally, construction work is ongoing for various components, which include the anchor block and valve house, full lining of the headrace tunnel, and the concreting of the settling basin.